AliArgonaut/Css-Animated-Card/README.md

 # Css-Animated-Card
-this is my attempt at building an animated basketball card in CSS.
-This is a demo, really.
-I will come back to this and add documentation and further info as it develops.
+This is an animated basketball card coded entirely in pure CSS and HTML.
+The card is dynamic, and when you hover over the card, the player (in this case, Steph Curry) pops out.
+There are shadows and depth to the image, and it is a very high quality, smooth animation.
+You have to see it for yourself, I can't really describe its coolness.